heiner/dylaniki/Saved_(Album).md

 </h3>
-While there is general agreement that no matter what one thinks about the lyrics on <em>Slow Train Coming</em>, musically it is one of Dylan's strongest, the general verdict is not equally lenient with
-<em>Saved</em>.
-With its ghastly cover — rivalled in tackiness only by
-<em>Shot of Love</em> — and its unequivocal title, it has proved to be
-an even bitterer pill to swallow than the precursor.
+While there is general agreement that no matter what one thinks about the lyrics on *Slow Train Coming*, musically it is one of Dylan's strongest, the general verdict is not equally lenient with *Saved*.
+With its ghastly cover — rivalled in tackiness only by *Shot of Love* — and its unequivocal title, it has proved to be an even bitterer pill to swallow than the precursor.

-Which is understandable, but not quite fair. <em>Saved</em> is an excellent album, provided one can endure the obnoxious born-again evangelization.
-It may be a far cry from <em>Slow Train Coming</em> in the areas of polish and commercial appeal, but it has an energy, a punch, and a new approach to communication and message that is quite unique in Dylan's production, and, as such, quite refreshing.
+Which is understandable, but not quite fair. *Saved* is an excellent album, provided one can endure the obnoxious born-again evangelization.
+It may be a far cry from *Slow Train Coming* in the areas of polish and commercial appeal, but it has an energy, a punch, and a new approach to communication and message that is quite unique in Dylan's production, and, as such, quite refreshing.

-It should be said, however, that this more positive verdict is only partly true if one refers to the published album. <em>Saved</em> is unique in connection with Dylan in consisting only/mostly of songs that had already been tried out on stage for a long time before they were committed to vinyl.
+It should be said, however, that this more positive verdict is only partly true if one refers to the published album. *Saved* is unique in connection with Dylan in consisting only/mostly of songs that had already been tried out on stage for a long time before they were committed to vinyl.
 There is critical and historiographical consensus